sduffy826/TaxData/readme.md

 - Use program updateSqlMisc.py, you'll see the typical commented blocks to run different routines.
 Should be obvious :)

 ### The TAX_SUMMARY table
+- NOTE: You probably need to alter the tax_summary table for the year you just processed.
+I used mysql workbench to do it.
+You ALSO need to update the mySqlSummaryTable.py program to add the new year to the array (at top of code).

 - After spreadsheets detail is loaded you want to update the tax_summary table, to do that uncomment the section in updateSqlWithSummary.py so that the appropriate section is run, it's commented pretty clearly... and is toward the bottom of the file.

 - To output to spreadsheet, uncomment section in updateSqlWithSummary.py (string outputFile can be searched to see block :))